exercism/java/exercises/reverse-string/README.md

+# reverse-string

-# Reverse String
+Reverse a string

+For example:
+input: "cool"
-For example: input: "cool" output: "looc"
+output: "looc"

 # Running the tests